papermelon/rehash-app/README.md

 - Node.js 18+ and pnpm
 - A Supabase account and project
 - API keys for:
-  - Google AI (Gemini)
+  - Google AI (Gemini) - for text generation
-  - OpenAI
+  - OpenAI - for script generation and narration
-  - ElevenLabs
+  - ElevenLabs - for voice synthesis
-  - Fal.ai
+  - Fal.ai - for image generation
+  - Interfaze AI (Optional) - for enhanced image/document OCR

 ## Setup Instructions